SantoriniDave.com

 1. Santorini Dave The Hotel Expert

-The easiest way it to take a bus from in front of Luton Airport building to the Luton Airport Parkway train station (10 minutes) and then take a train to London St Pancras station (30-40 minutes, £15.10 per adult; £2 per accompanying child 5-15 years old).
+I think the easiest way is to take a bus from in front of Luton Airport building to the Luton Airport Parkway train station (10 minutes) and then take a train to London St Pancras station (30-40 minutes, £15.10 per adult; £2 per accompanying child 5-15 years old).
 Trains run twice hourly.
 From St Pancras, you can either take a cab, call an Uber taxi (about half the price of a regular cab if you have the Uber app).
 Alternatively, cross the street to Kings Cross station and then take either the Circle (yellow line) to South Kensington station or the Piccadilly Line (dark blue) to Knightsbridge if you know that you’re staying near one of them.
 I don’t recommend taking the London Underground, especially during rush hour (7.30-9.30am & 4.30-7pm), if you have a lot of luggage and/or small children.

 If you have a smartphone and are planning on using public transport, I highly recommend the Citymapper app which tells you the different ways of getting from A to B in London and how much each option costs.